Farmers or Hunter-Gatherers?: Reception and commentary

 Criticism of Sutton and Walshe's book has come from anthropologist Richard Davis, who queries Sutton's difficulty in recognising Aboriginal people's ability to undergo change over time.
-Davis also questions Sutton's dismissal of Pascoe on the grounds that he is not a trained anthropologist, which Davis argues dismisses non-academic points of view, such as Pascoe's, on the lives of pre-colonial Aboriginal people.
+Davis questions Sutton's dismissal of Pascoe on the grounds that he is not a trained anthropologist, which Davis argues dismisses non-academic points of view, such as Pascoe's, on the lives of pre-colonial Aboriginal people.

 Writer and historian James Boyce writes that the work is important for those "who want to discuss the issues it raises outside the nasty platforms of the culture wars".
 He states that Sutton and Walshe's most salient criticisms include that Pascoe uses white explorers' journals, ignoring the knowledge of Aboriginal sources, and also that he generalises from local examples and claims incorrectly that such technologies were used across the continent.
-However, he is critical of some aspects of Sutton and Walshe's work, stating that some of their points seem "petty or overblown".
-He also criticises their use of historical information such as the 1836 "census" of Aboriginal people in the Port Phillip District and the accounts of William Buckley.
+He is critical of some aspects of Sutton and Walshe's work, stating that some of their points seem "petty or overblown".
+He criticises their use of historical information such as the 1836 "census" of Aboriginal people in the Port Phillip District and the accounts of William Buckley.
 He states that Sutton and Walsh do not refute Pascoe's assertion that the majority of Australians assume the inferiority of its Indigenous peoples, as the majority may not be aware of the large body of accessible and accurate material on Indigenous Australian cultures.

-Despite Sutton and Walshe's strident criticism of Dark Emu, author Bruce Pascoe responded positively to the publication of Farmers or Hunter-Gatherers? saying that he "welcome[d] the discussion and difference of opinion as it should further this important examination of our history".
+Despite Sutton and Walshe's criticism of Dark Emu, Pascoe responded positively to the publication of Farmers or Hunter-Gatherers?, saying that he "welcome[d] the discussion and difference of opinion as it should further this important examination of our history".